-WILLIAM INGE CENTER FOR THE ARTS STAFF
+WILLIAM INGE CENTER FOR THE ARTS

-Peter Ellenstein (Artistic Director)
+Karen Carpenter (Artistic Director)

-Bruce primarily worked in arts and entertainment journalism prior to his arrival at the William Inge Center for the Arts in October of 2002.
-He has been an editor with “Back Stage” publications in New York.
-In his native California, Peterson worked in the development office of International House of Berkeley and as arts editor of a suburban daily newspaper.
-Bruce has completed a course in directing from the Yale Summer School and participated in Aesthetic Education courses from the Lincoln Center Institute for the Arts in Education.
-Among his activities locally, he is president of the Independence Children’s Summer Theatre.
-He holds a Master of Science degree in arts administration from Drexel University (Philadelphia) and a Bachelor of Arts degree in broadcasting from San Francisco State University.
+Bruce Peterson (General Manager) primarily worked in arts and entertainment journalism and promotion prior to his arrival at the William Inge Center for the Arts in Independence.
+This includes Casting Editor with Back Stage publications in New York City, the development office of the International House in Berkeley, Calif., and as an arts editor for daily newspapers.
+He worked as marketing and development associate with the William Inge Center for the Arts, prior to his appointment as General Manager.
+He holds a Master of Science degree in arts administration from Drexel University (Philadelphia) and a Bachelor of Arts degree in Broadcasting from San Francisco State University.

 Terri Barbera has over 15 years of office administrative experience as well as several years of leadership and managerial experience.
 Terri held the Quality Manger position for four years and Educational Instructor position two years previous at Innovative Marketing Strategies.
 From 2004-2014, she played many roles at Cessna in Independence, including customer concierge, and smooth running of communications and logistics.

 Following her love for the Fine Arts, in July of 2014 Terri left Cessna to join the ICC Team.

 Terri is widely known in the community with performances at numerous productions, including at the William Inge Center for the Arts, Neewollah, ICC productions, and the Chautauqua Hills Blues Festival, to name a few.
 Terri is also active behind-the-scenes, helping offstage at many events such as the Dancing with the Indy Stars and the new Astra Arts Festival.